The Tri London committee meets regularly to discuss members’ interests, which include:

 Tri London is truly more than just a sports club for me.
 I made wonderful friends and many of them inspire and encourage me to achieve more.
 This is why I am currently training for long distance Ironman races and who knows maybe one day Kona is calling.
 I wanted to give something back and decided to join the committee as co-social sec for 2017.
 I am hoping to bring people together and create an atmosphere of friendship and joy.

-Sophie McClenaghan – co-Social Secretary / Club Kit Coordinator
+Sophie McClenaghan – co-Social Secretary / co-Club Kit Coordinator

 Four years ago I moved to London after graduating from university.
 I joined Tri London to try and maintain some fitness and counter all the London socialising (drinking).
 I had never raced triathlon before, but the enthusiasm of the people I met was contagious and soon enough I had the bug!
 Tri London has led me to meet some of my closest friends, travel to amazing places, and learn about all sorts of crazy events I never knew existed.